 We need to understand that the HSP-VAT allows us to do this calculation by now- at this time, not waiting more for unknown number of years, and what is More Important, using this simulation scaling correctly.
 Not just summarizing the box atoms movements.

 And remember - this is not the MD box modeling.
 There is no actually a good purpose to calculate such a grand volume of atoms - in any situation this won't be a correct calculation - because this piece of matter already has irregularities included.
-The REV at the said above scale MATH these irregularities includes.
+The REV at the said above scale these irregularities includes.
 And again, the simple volume averaging of this number of atoms features will not give correct answers if using the OG theorem formulae.

-That means also, that when one needs to consider the equation (1) then any single point where it is valid is considered being or in one dielectric phase (for photonic media), or in another phase, or at the interface, and the representative point "size" of it (the volume ) is RP MATH and this is the very generous size for homogeneous matter$.$ The larger size RP might be inhomogeneous by nature of the material.
+That means also, that when one needs to consider the equation (1) then any single point where it is valid is considered being or in one dielectric phase (for photonic media), or in another phase, or at the interface, and the representative point "size" of it (the volume ) is RP and this is the very generous size for homogeneous matter The larger size RP might be inhomogeneous by nature of the material.
 It can include, for example, molecular scale defects, shifts, etc. And strictly speaking the smaller size is needed.

-where $P_{r}$ is the reflected power and $P_{i}$ is the incident EM power.
+where is the reflected power and is the incident EM power.
 That means that the interesting in application and the measured variables as EM wave propagated through the medium volume or surface are averaged over the volume even larger then the REV's size we accepted as resonable.
 Equation (1) does not match to this scale range.
-Solving equation (1) in a two-phase medium means that the variable corresponds to the field's point averaged over the volume of RPMATH or less.
+Solving equation (1) in a two-phase medium means that the variable corresponds to the field's point averaged over the volume of RP or less.
 And just having these fields averaged over the larger volume to look for corresponding size volumes in modeling and in experiment is not sufficient enough for few reasons, some of them we are just discussing above, in this section on HtElectrodynamics, in a few other places in this website, and in

 see also in (Travkin and Catton, 1998a,2001; Travkin et al., 1999, 2000a,b).